preto-phil/preto-phil/README.md

 **<p align="center">Stellenbosch-based software engineer in the making</p>**

 ## :man_technologist: About Me
-- 👀 I’m building up my knowledge and skill set with the goal of starting a career as a software engineer...
+- 👀 I’m building up my knowledge and skill-set with the goal of starting a career in web development...
 Still early days!
-- 🌱 I’m currently learning HTML, CSS, Javascript and more through completing personal projects and The Odin Project.
+- 🌱 I’m currently learning HTML, CSS, Javascript (MERN) and more through completing The Odin Project.
-- 🌟 I'm also learning some computer science theory through CS50x and other online resources.
+- 🌟 I'm also learning some computer science through online resources, such as CS50 and OSSU.
 - :muscle: Goals for 2023:
   -  Complete The Odin Project
       - Progress: